mondoohq/docs/docs/mql/resources/network-pack/README.md

 id: network.pack
 sidebar_label: Network Resource Pack
 displayed_sidebar: MQL
-description: The network resource pack lets you use MQL to query and assess the security of domains and network services.
+description: The Network resource pack lets you use MQL to query and assess the security of domains and network services.
 ---

 # Mondoo Network Resource Pack Reference